-Doughnuts aren't a particularly healthy treat, given their high sugar and fat content.
-Eating foods high in simple sugars, like doughnuts, may cause your blood sugar to rise and your body to store more calories as fat.
-Doughnut holes, with their smaller size, can be a better choice than whole doughnuts if you only eat one or two, and this will allow you to try a couple of different flavors without going overboard on calories for your snack.
+Doughnuts aren't usually an everyday treat, given their high sugar and fat content.
+That's partly because eating foods high in simple sugars, like doughnuts, may cause your blood sugar to rise and your body to store more calories as fat.

 Video of the Day